browserengineering/book/book/chrome.md

         display_list.append(DrawText(self.x, self.y, self.word, self.font, color))
 ```

 Oof, well, this was quite a bit of refactoring.
-It was tricky, and
-probably exhausting.
-So take a moment to test everything---it should
+So take a moment to
-look exactly identical to how it did before we started this refactor.
+test everything---it should look exactly identical to how it did
-But while you can't see it, there's a crucial difference: each blue
+before we started this refactor.
+But while you can't see it, there's a
-link on the page now has an associated layout object, with its own
+crucial difference: each blue link on the page now has an associated
-width and height.
+layout object, with its own width and height.

 Click handling
 ==============

-So now let's start to implement links, the browser UI, and so on.
-We
+Now let's start to implement links and the browser UI.
+We need to
-need to start with clicks.
-In Tk, clicks work just like key presses:
+start with clicks.
+In Tk, clicks work just like key presses: you bind
-you bind an event handler to a certain event.
-For click handling that
+an event handler to a certain event.
+For click handling that event is
-event is `<Button-1>`, button number 1 being the left button on the
+`<Button-1>`, button number 1 being the left button on the mouse.[^1]
-mouse.[^1]

 [^1]: Button 2 is the middle button; button 3 is the right hand button.